tomludlow2/monzo_api/README.md

 - Submission the updates the raw JSON in the right hand panel
 - The JS for this is in ```feed_items.js```

+**receipt_management.php**
+- This function essentially houses a Bootstrap / jQuery AJAX front-end for the receipt functions.
+- Manage Receipt includes:
+- **Delete Receipt**
+- - This essentially makes a call to ```null_recipt.php``` to generate a blank receipt
+- - It prompts the user to ensure they know that this won't fully remove the receipt
+- **Validate Receipt**
+- - Ideally there should not be a circumstance where the remote receipt information is incorrect, however given the application stores a copy locally too, it is prudent to have a mechanism to check this
+- Create Receipt includes:
+- -

 **null_receipt.php**
 - As a workaround for the broken Delete Receipt API, this function simply overwrites an existing receipt with: